 In this article, I will explain what a GC clamp is in relation to PCR primer design and why they may be useful to include in your primers.

-More information regarding GC clamps and detailed qPCR primer design instructions can be found in our online course: Mastering qPCR.
+Additional information on qPCR primer design can be found in our Mastering qPCR course

 What is a GC clamp in PCR primer design?